input-output-hk/catalyst-core/book/src/core-ledger-doc/quickstart/05_leader_candidate.md

 where signing_key is a private key associated to the public id of a slot leader.

-### Starting the node
+#### Starting the BFT node

 ```sh
 jormungandr --genesis-block asdf1234... --config node.config --secret node_secret.yaml
 ```

-_The 'asdf1234...' part should be the actual block0 hash of the network_
+_The 'asdf1234...' part should be the actual block0 hash of the network._